-The proposed new buildings for the Care Precinct are consistent with that proposed in the Concept Plan.
+The proposed new buildings and landscape works for the Village Green Precinct are consistent with that proposed in the Concept Plan.
 An assessment of the likely impact of this development on the established heritage significance of Glenworth House and the Chapel, was made in the Cardinal Freeman Village Concept Plan Heritage Impact Statement, (Graham Brooks and Associates, 2009).
-The relevant comments from this assessment are included in the table below which provides additional analysis of the relevant 'questions to be answered' in the guidelines of the Department of Planning Heritage Branch document NSW Heritage Manual 'Statements of Heritage Impact', where appropriate.
+The relevant comments from this assessment are included in the table below which provides additional analysis of the relevant 'questions to be answered' in relation to new development adjacent to a heritage item, from the guidelines of the Department of Planning Heritage Branch document NSW Heritage Manual 'Statements of Heritage Impact', where appropriate.